-Stephanie is a student intern at the Windham Textile and History Museum and a history major at the University of Connecticut.
-She knows a lot about trees and probably already had a pretty good idea what the tree was.
+Stephanie was a student intern at the Windham Textile and History Museum and a history major at the University of Connecticut.
+She knew a lot about trees and probably already had a pretty good idea what the tree was — she just hadn’t expected to see one.
 It was about 20 feet tall, had serrated leaves, and was located on Union Street in Willimantic just outside the Museum’s Dugan Mill exhibit building.

 It was a young American elm.
-We remembered elms from our youth in Maine, where they had come to symbolize New England village life.
+For people Stephanie’s age, elms are unfamiliar, but folks born before 1970 remember elms from our youth, when they symbolized New England village life.
 Then, in a flash, they had disappeared, victims of the Dutch Elm disease, a deadly epidemic accidentally introduced from Europe.

-The English colonists who came to Connecticut in the 1600s knew all about elms.
-Several species, including the English elm (ironically, introduced to Britain by the Romans), had grown throughout southern and eastern England, where most of the colonists came from.
-The colonists were glad to find elms in New England, not only because they were familiar, but also because they were honored.
+English colonists who came to Connecticut in the 1600s knew all about elms.
+Several species, including the English elm (ironically, introduced to Britain by the Romans), grew throughout southern and eastern England, from whence most colonists had come.
+They were glad to find elms in Connecticut, not only because the trees were familiar, but also because they were cherished icons of English culture.

 Tall, graceful, and long-lived, with especially tough, hard wood, elms had long been central to rural English life.
 They comprised much of the country’s famous hedgerows.
 They were used for fuel and making tools, especially plow handles.
 In many English communities, venerable elms marked the village center.
 In pre-Christian times, elms had been considered symbolic of the vital force of Mother Earth herself, because they lived so long and were so tall, strong, and tough.

-So, while the colonists viewed most of the trees they found in New England either as nuisances or resources, and cut down as many of them as they could in order to transform the forest into farmland and the trees into timber, they spared the elms.
+So, while the colonists viewed most of the trees they found in the New World either as nuisances or resources, and cut down as many of them as they could in order to transform the forest into farmland and the trees into timber, they spared the elms.